system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 ## Replacing the GPU

+For this procedure, a Cross-head (Phillips) screwdriver may be helpful, as well as a wooden or plastic (non-conductive) tool for reaching between components.
+A pencil, ruler, chopsticks or a plastic computer repair tool will work well. **Do not use anything made of metal.**

 **Tools required:** Fingers or Crosshead (Phillips) screwdriver, a tool for pressing the GPU release bracket (non-conductive).